Volunteer with Us

 - The program is designed to give high school aged youth an opportunity to connect with nature and take part in environmental activities.

-- Participants are responsible for their own transportation to and from event sites.
+- Participants are responsible for their own transportation to and from the pick-up/drop-off locations.

 - The program runs rain or shine, with exception of severe weather.

 - Participants are expected to follow CVC’s Code of Conduct policies at all times to ensure all participants have the greatest individual experience during the program.